Granny Square Tutorial: 7 Easy Steps for Beginners

 Curling usually comes from tension issues or corners that are too tight for the round structure.

-For contemporary designs, see our guide on modern granny square patterns with 7 gorgeous free designs.
+For contemporary designs, see our guide on modern granny square patterns with 7 stunning free designs.

 If you hate seaming squares together, try our granny square join as you go tutorial for seamless results.

 Want something different?
-Our granny square hexagon patterns create gorgeous honeycomb layouts.
+Our granny square hexagon patterns create stunning honeycomb layouts.

 If your squares are coming out uneven, read our guide on why are my granny squares different sizes for 7 proven fixes.